 Getting up to pull the baking sheet out of the oven was a major struggle.
-Lucky for me, I have a pretty fast bounce-back rate and rallied to the great cause of cookie consumption.
+Lucky for me, I have a pretty fast bounce-back rate and rallied to the great cause of chunky Dark chocolate coconut oat cookie consumption.
 Someone should give me a medal, or something.

 When I was younger, I was definitely a back-of-the-chocolate-chip-bag kinda cookie girl.
 My sister and I would rip open a bag and throw all the ingredients into the mixer.

 At that time, my baking prowess hadn’t developed and separating the wet and dry mixtures beforehand wasn’t much of a concern.
-Ain’t nobody got time for that, thought 8 year old Christine.
+Ain’t body got time for that, thought 8 year old Christine.

-I wanted cookies, and I wanted them as fast as possible!
+I wanted chunky Dark chocolate coconut oat cookies, and I wanted them as fast as possible!

 Since then, I’ve realized that there is some wisdom behind certain baking techniques and those instructions aren’t there maliciously to slow you down; they have merit.

 Mixing together the dry ingredients helps get everything combined evenly in terms of the baking soda and salt and mixing till the dough is just combined helps keep the gluten from over developing.

 The results from spending a few extra minutes of loving care is a chunky cookie that your friends and family will absolutely rave over.

 Let’s take a moment to ponder some advice words from the king of chunky dark chocolate coconut oat cookies himself, the Cookie Monster: